mvollmer/seamless-cockpit/README.md

 maybe a throw away virtual machine.
 You need to have Cockpit installed and Python.

+Below, MASTER is the DNS name or address of the machine where you run this code.
+For example, you would type "https://MASTER:9090/" into a browser to access the regular Cockpit on that machine.

 You need to run two processes simultaneously, which is best done in two parallel terminals:

  1) ./max-pane
- 2) ./run-cockpit-ws
+ 2) ./max-pane-cockpit MASTER

 "max-pane" takes the place of the management system.
 It serves a cruddy UI on port 8080.

-"run-cockpit-ws" runs a specially configured instance of Cockpit on port 9999.
+"max-pane-cockpit" runs a instance of Cockpit on port 9999 that has been specially configured to work with max-pane.

 Thus, be sure to open ports 8080 and 9999 if you want to access these services from outside of localhost.